Australia seeks age limit lift for Olympic soccer tournament - WHIZ News

 SYDNEY (AP) — Football Federation Australia wants FIFA and the IOC to increase the age limit for the Olympic men’s tournament in the wake of the Tokyo Games being pushed back to 2021 because of the coronavirus pandemic.

-The IOC and Tokyo organizers agreed this week to postponed the Olympics, which were scheduled to open July 24, to the northern summer of next year.
+The IOC and Tokyo organizers agreed this week to postpone the Olympics, which were scheduled to open July 24.
 No dates have been set, and no revised qualifying criteria have been formalized.

 Australian Olympic Committee chief executive Matt Carroll and FFA chief executive James Johnson plan to “open up discussions” with soccer’s world governing body and the Asian Football Confederation on increasing the age limit from 23 to 24 for the Tokyo tournament.